-Notwithstanding net current liabilities of £80,201,000 as at 31 December 2020, the financial statements have been prepared on a going concern basis which the Directors consider to be appropriate for the following reasons.
+Notwithstanding net current liabilities of £81,591,000 as at 31 December 2022, the financial statements have been prepared on a going concern basis which the Directors consider to be appropriate for the following reasons.

-The Directors of Grove Limited (the Company's ultimate parent undertaking) have prepared cash flow forecasts for Grove Limited and its subsidiaries (the Group), of which this sub group is a member, for a period of 18 months from the date of approval of these financial statements.
+The Directors of Grove I imited (the "Grove Board"), the Company's ultimate parent undertaking, have prepared eash flow forecasts for Grove Limited and its subsidiaries (the "Grove Group"), of which the Group is a member, for a period of 30 months from the date of approval of these financial statements.

-The Group meets its day to day working capital requirements through its cash reserves, bank loans and shareholder loans.
-The Board have prepared forecasts for the remainder of 2021 and the twelve months ended 31 December 2022.
-These forecasts take into account the impact of Covid-19 to date, and revised expectations in relation to occupancy, labour costs and additional related costs (such as PPE, anticipated on-going testing and a full programme of capital expenditure).
+The Grove Group meets its day to day working capital requirements through its cash reserves, bank loans and shareholder loans.
+The Grove Board has prepared cash forecasts for the remainder of 2023, the twelve months ended 31 December 2024 and the twelve months ended 31 December 2025.
+These forecasts take into account expectations in relation to occupancy, fee rates, resident mix, labour hours and costs (including agency), other costs and a full programme of capital expenditure and new developments.
+The Grove Board has also modelled several forecasts inclusive of downside sensitivities.